luca-bassoricci/gitlab/doc/integration/jira/connect-app.md

 If your GitLab instance is self-managed, you must follow some extra steps to install the GitLab.com for Jira Cloud app, and your GitLab instance must be accessible by Jira.

+Starting from GitLab 15.5, you first need to [Create an OAuth application for Jira](#create-an-oauth-application-for-jira).

 Each Jira Cloud application must be installed from a single location.
 Jira fetches a [manifest file](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/) from the location you provide.
 The manifest file describes the application to the system.
 To support